 Daniele Rustioni regularly conducts the best Italian opera houses such as Teatro Regio Torino, La Fenice in Venice, the Maggio Musicale Fiorentino as well as festivals such as Rossini Opera Festival.
-In October 2012 he made his debut at Teatro alla Scala with La bohème and was re-invited to celebrate Verdi conducting a new production of Un ballo in maschera in July 2013 and Il trovatore in February 2014.
-In March 2011 he appeared for the first time conducting Aida at the Royal Opera House Covent Garden and returns regularly since.
-Also in the UK Daniele Rustioni has conducted at the Opera North and at the Welsh National Opera, where he came back in the fall of 2013 for an important “belcanto” project including new productions of Donizetti’s Anna Bolena and Roberto Devereux with great acclaim by all critics.
+In the UK Daniele Rustioni has conducted at the Opera North and at the Welsh National Opera, where he came back in the fall of 2013 for an important “belcanto” project including new productions of Donizetti’s Anna Bolena and Roberto Devereux with great acclaim by all critics.
 Daniele Rustioni made his debut in the US at the Glimmerglass Festival conducting Medea by Cherubini and returned for his debut with the Washington National Opera in March 2013 and for a tour with the Orchestra dell’Accademia della Scala in December 2013.
-HE will make his debut at the MET in the season 2016/17.
+Will make his debut at the MET in the season 2016/17.

-During the season 2013/14 Daniele Rustioni made debuts in Japan with the Nikikai Opera, at the Opéra National de Lyon with a new production of Simon Boccanegra, at the Bayerische Staatsoper for Madama Butterfly as well as at the summer season of the Teatro dell’Opera di Roma in Caracalla.
-The present season will see him conducting for the first time at the Opera House in Stuttgart, at the Teatro di San Carlo (both in Napoli and at the Budapest Festival) and at the Staatsoper Berlin, in addition to his return at the Teatro Regio Torino.
-In autumn 2015 Daniele will make much anticipated debuts at the Opéra National de Paris and at the Opernhaus Zurich, where he will conduct a new production of Il viaggio a Reims directed by Christoph Marthaler.
+During the season 2013/14 he made debuts with at the Opéra National de Lyon for a new production of Simone Boccanegra, at the Bayerisches Staatsoper for Madama Butterfly as well as at the summer season of the Teatro dell’Opera di Roma in Caracalla.
+The season 2014/15 season saw him conducting for the first time at the Opera House in Stuttgart, at the Staatsoper Berlin, at the Opernhaus Zurich and at the Opéra National de Paris.